MadsJensen/intro_to_scientific_computing/notes_and_metaphors.md

 * Hard drive: Long term memory
 * Variables: different types of shopping bags
     * One is good for frozen & wet items, another is good for vegetables
+    * Variables as the stuff rather than containers
+* Path: as street maps

+# things to include

+* random numbers and computer